 This is the 2nd post in a 3-part series about my experiences with the Work and Holiday Visa in Australia.
-Need to catch up on part 1?
+Links to parts 1 and 3 are at the bottom of this post.

 For me, researching a trip is half the fun of the experience.
 I love reading about my next destination and learning about where I might want to eat and what I’d like to see and do.